 When it comes to triggers, stress is the nastiest offender.
 We live in a dog-eat-dog world and chronic stress is as normal a part of our daily lives as breathing.
 Like a chain of dominos, it sends our adrenal glands into super-drive, boosting our sebum production and setting the stage for that uninvited guest, acne.
 I wish I could suggest a surefire way to prevent stress, but the truth is—it’s impossible.
-Something will always cause worry or anxiety in our lives and instead of pretending they aren’t there, its better to face our stressors head on.
+Something will always cause worry or anxiety in our lives and instead of pretending they aren’t there, it is better to face our stressors head-on.

 As if genes and lifestyle aren’t enough, the products you choose to use on your skin may be the biggest offenders of all.
 Some of the most common “healthy” products are actually loaded with ingredients that cause or exacerbate acne.
 Here are some of the monsters to look out for.
 Lanolin is a common moisturizing agent, but being a fatty oil derived from sheep’s wool, it quickly coats the skin and blocks the pores.
 Artificial fragrance and dyes are the most frequently overlooked culprits.
 Found last on the ingredient list, these little devils ravage the face causing irritation and sensitivity.
 The end result is a swift boost in the production of protective sebum and you know where that leads.

-Insider tip: artificial fragrance and color in skin care products will bring you no benefit.
+Artificial fragrance and color in skincare products will bring you no benefit.
 If acne and oily skin are your primary concern, you want to look for products that contain salicylic acid.
-This power player works fast to reduce swelling and redness, de-clog pores and minimize breakouts.
+This power player works fast to reduce swelling and redness, de-clog pores, and minimize breakouts.
 In terms of multi-purpose, that single ingredient takes the cake.
 There is also a belief that people with oily skin do not need to moisturize and that could not be further from the truth.
 Water and oil are two completely different things and a balance of both is necessary for optimal skin health.

 When it comes to acne, there is rarely a single cause.
-To successfully treat, clear and prevent breakouts, the cascade of events leading to their development must be controlled.
-A healthy lifestyle, regular facials and great home-care routine are the only way to keep the spots at bay.
+To successfully treat, clear, and prevent breakouts, the cascade of events leading to their development must be controlled.
+A healthy lifestyle, regular facials, and a great home-care routine are the only way to keep the spots at bay.